A young boy in Gaza receives a winter jacket during a UNICEF winter aid distribution.

 Winter is unforgiving in Ukraine, a country that remains gripped by active conflict for going on four years.
 Millions of families face freezing temperatures without reliable heat, shelter or support.

-For the 2025-2026 winter season, UNICEF aims to provide families in frontline areas and other vulnerable households with direct cash transfers — empowering them to buy heating fuel, warm clothing and other essentials on their own terms.
-UNICEF also plans to help fund necessary repairs to heating services in municipalities hardest hit by energy disruptions due to bombing.
+For the 2025-2026 winter season, UNICEF has been working to provide families in frontline areas and other vulnerable households with direct cash transfers, empowering them to buy heating fuel, warm clothing and other essentials on their own terms.
+UNICEF is also funding necessary repairs to heating services in municipalities hardest hit by energy disruptions due to bombing.

-UNICEF is also planning to support schools with cash grants to fund heating repairs, alternative power sources and shelter upgrades — ensuring a safe, warm learning environment for 250,000 students.
+To support schools, UNICEF is providing cash grants to fund heating repairs, access to alternative power sources and shelter upgrades to ensure a safe, warm learning environment for students.

 Members of a family in Kharkiv who received support last winter from UNICEF.